 registered bulls.
 In 2010 the Farm purchased a small herd of goats, with a registered Boer buck.
 The calves and

 kids are sold in order to help support the ministries of the Farm.
-We also have an Adopt-an-Animal project where

 The farm operates four large greenhouses.
 During the winter months, the greenhouses hold the starts of vegetable and